Last verified: 17 days ago

 What the Science Says

-Snow fungus is an edible white mushroom (Tremella fuciformis) used for centuries in Traditional Chinese Medicine, often for skin hydration, immune support, and cognitive health.
-It contains polysaccharides that may have antioxidant and moisturizing properties in lab studies.
-The only available clinical trial tested it as part of a multi-ingredient formula alongside fish roe and yeast, making it impossible to isolate snow fungus's specific effects on cognition or any other outcome.
+Snow fungus is an edible white mushroom (Tremella fuciformis) used for centuries in traditional Chinese medicine.
+It contains polysaccharides that may support immune function and skin hydration based on lab and animal studies.
+One clinical trial tested it as part of a multi-ingredient formula alongside fish roe and yeast for cognitive function, but results cannot be attributed to snow fungus alone.

 What It Doesn't Do